-Feeling daring, perhaps from heat exhaustion from walking around Rutgers Gardens for an hour in the intense heat, Justin and I started off with an order of the jellyfish.
+Feeling daring, perhaps from exhaustion from walking around Rutgers Gardens for an hour in the intense heat, Justin and I started off with an order of the jellyfish.
 There is no explanation or description on the menu.
 Just “Jellyfish”.
 We did not ask for further clarification, though the waiter, maybe from sheer amusement noted that it was spicy.
 He hesitated a second.
 Also as an appetizer we got an order of pork-leek dumplings.
 We figured we would balance out the bizarre with the recognizable.

 The jellyfish were the first to arrive.
 Served raw, they had been shredded along with cucumbers and tossed in an extremely mild hot sauce, akin to a chili oil.
 Our imaginations had run wild about what this would look like, and nothing we discussed came close.
 It actually was not too weird-looking.
-Being in the noodle house, they might have been confused for some kind of glass noodles had one not gotten close enough.
+Being in a noodle house, they might have been confused for some kind of glass noodles had one not gotten close enough.
 They were difficult to pick up with our chopsticks, which were plastic and slippery.
 Nevertheless, we trudged forward.
 I slurped it into my mouth and was utterly surprised by their complexion.
 These were not soft, gooey, and mushy like you would expect from such a spineless creature.

 Instead, they had quite a crunch to them.
 I’m not kidding when I say there was a snap, crackle, and pop with every chewing motion.
 As for the flavor, there was none to speak of.
 The jellyfish itself had no taste.
 It tasted like what it was prepared with.
 In this case, cucumber and chili.
 I’m not a fan of cucumbers at all, so it was kind of off-putting.
 Imagine that: a plate of jellyfish in front of me and I am complaining about cucumber.
 We both looked at each other with a “that’s interesting” expression.
 We put the rest aside to save for later.
 The strips would end up serving as a nice, unexpected palate cleanser when switching back and forth between dishes.